I Can See Your Voice (American game show) season 3

-The third season of the American television mystery music game show I Can See Your Voice was originally scheduled to premiere on Fox on September 19, 2023 as a replacement programming due to the WGA and SAG–AFTRA strikes, but it was replaced by reruns of 9-1-1: Lone Star in its timeslot instead; this was pushed back later to its normal winter scheduling, with first set of episodes began airing on January 3, 2024, followed by a second that resumed on May 16, 2024.
+The third season of the American television mystery music game show I Can See Your Voice was originally scheduled to premiere on Fox on September 19, 2023 as a replacement programming due to the WGA and SAG–AFTRA strikes, but it was replaced by reruns of 9-1-1: Lone Star in its timeslot instead; this was later pushed back to its normal winter scheduling, with first set of episodes began airing on January 3, 2024, followed by a second that resumed on May 16, 2024.
+It was filmed at Trilith Studios in Fayetteville, Georgia.

 Gameplay

 Format

 According to the original South Korean rules, the guest artist and contestant(s) must attempt to eliminate bad singers during its game phase.
 At the final performance, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.
-(Note: For this season's gameplay changes:
+(Note: Gameplay note: